kompiuter/bing-wallpaper/README.md

 A tray icon is visible while the process is running (thanks @MichaelMK) which allows you to either force a wallpaper update, disable startup running or terminate the process.

-Errors are written to `log.txt`, found in the executable's directory.

 # Uninstall

 Disable running on startup through the tray icon and delete the executable.